Anabolic Steroids: Abuse by Athletes

 - vasospasm (ie., sudden constriction of the coronary arteries)

-- direct myocardial injury (ie., effects on the heart tissue)
+- direct myocardial injury (ie., effects on the heart muscle)

 These effects can persist long after use has been discontinued (Sullivan ML, et al. 1998.)

-• Reproductive System: Men who chronically abuse anabolic steroids will develop smaller testicles and decreased fertility.
+Men who chronically abuse anabolic steroids will develop smaller testes and decreased fertility.
 This is due to a disruption in the normal balance of reproductive hormones in the body.
+Considering that Lance Armstrong already had a bout of testicular cancer, it's amazing he would consider abusing anabolic steroids!

 If these side effects and toxicities don't scare you away from using (abusing) steroids, then read some of the personal tragedies at www.TaylorHooton.org.